alesholub/RoboNav/README.md

 **To-do:**
 - automatic routing (find optimal path in the map)
 - navigation through the crossroads
-- simulation of the path (reading of the itinerary)
-- complete RoboOrienteering navigation (detection of orange cone)
 - better displaying of the state
 - GPS odometry
 - visual detection and avoiding of obstacles